 Some small businesses might want to consider these insurance policies (or see if they can be included in a business owners' policy).

-- Equipment Breakdown Coverage: If your furnace, A/C unit, boiler, or even refrigerators are damaged or breakdown due to an electrical surge, this insurance policy helps pay for repair or replacement—and in some cases lost profit.
+- Equipment Breakdown Coverage: If your furnace, A/C unit, boiler, or even kitchen equipment such as refrigerators are damaged or breakdown due to an electrical surge, this insurance policy helps pay for repair or replacement—and in some cases lost profit.

 - Garage Keepers Insurance: Does your restaurant offer valet parking?
 If your valet damages a customer’s car, this coverage can help pay for the physical damage.

 - Commercial Auto Insurance: If your restaurant also operates a food truck or catering truck, you need commercial auto insurance to protect this asset in case of an accident or damage.

 - Employment Practices Liability Insurance: This covers your business if you are accused of harassment or discrimination.
 It is excluded from general liability coverage.

 - Professional liability insurance: If you teach cooking classes or offer a "professional service" you need professional liability insurance in case something goes wrong when a customer takes your expert advice.

 Restaurant liability insurance can start as low as $39 a month for basic general liability.
 The cost of business insurance for restaurant owners varies considerably, depending on the following variables:

 - The type and age of your property

 - How long you’ve been in business